IceHe/lib/java/cmd/javac.md

 ```

 - When the compiler encounters a varargs method, it translates the varargs formal parameter into an array.
-    - However, the Java programming language doesn’t permit the creation of arrays of parameterized types.
+    - However, the Java programming language doesn't permit the creation of arrays of parameterized types.
     - In the method `ArrayBuilder.addToList`, the compiler translates the varargs formal parameter `T...` elements to the formal parameter `T[]` elements, an array.
     - However, because of type erasure, the compiler converts the `varargs` formal parameter to `Object[]` elements.
-    - Consequently, there’s a possibility of heap pollution.
+    - Consequently, there's a possibility of heap pollution.

 ## Others